kadena-docs/kadena-docs/docs/smart-contracts/modules.md

 # Modules

 The fundamental building blocks for all Pact smart contracts are defined as Pact **modules**.
-In most cases, a module acts as a self-contained logical unit with all of the code necessary to create an application or a service.
+For simple contracts, a module often acts as a mostly self-contained logical unit with all of the code necessary to create an application or a service.
 All of the functions and data definitions required to complete business operations are defined within the context of a module.

 Although you can use modules as composable and callable units that interoperate in a smart contract, modules typically include the following